feStival aWards

 Snoop Fest By Jenny Turner

-SNOOP, a Bradford-based charity since 2000, supports children and young people with learning disabilities, neurodiverse conditions, and complex health needs.
-Its core services include a specialist SEND nursery (ages 2-4), after-school and holiday programs (ages 4-16), and young adult services (ages 16-45) focused on life skills, independence, and social development.
+SNOOP, a Bradford-based charity, supports children and young people with learning disabilities, neurodiverse conditions, and complex health needs.
+Its core services include a specialist SEND nursery (ages 2-4), after-school and holiday programmes (ages 4-16), and young adult services (ages 16-45) focused on life skills, independence, and social development.
+SNOOP Fest will be co-devised by the young people themselves and is a joyous celebration of ability and inclusion.

 Daytimers by Moss Sheikh